romainbsl/playground-swZFUgoK/markdowns/article.md

 ```

 The compiler will automatically provide `componentN()` for `name` (component1), `age` (component2) and `address`
 (component3).
 Give you the power to destructure the `Person` object into variables.
-You must take note that component
- operators are limited to 20.

 ```kotlin
 data class Person(val name: String, val age: Int, val address: String) {